1 dead, 3 injured in accident near Bennington - NewsBreak

 1 dead, 3 injured in accident near Bennington

 BENNINGTON, Neb.
+(AP) — Authorities in Douglas County say speeding was believed to be a factor in a wreck that killed one man...northplattepost.com

-(AP) — Authorities in Douglas County say speeding was believed to be a factor in a wreck that killed one man and left three other people injured.
+BENNINGTON, Neb.
+(AP) — Authorities in Douglas County say speeding was believed to be a factor in a wreck that killed one man...northplattepost.com

-The Douglas County Sheriff’s Office says the accident happened just before 11 a.m.
-Thursday near Bennington, at 204th Street and Bennington Road.Man arrested on burglary charges in northeast Nebraska

-A witness told deputies that a car was speeding when it failed to stop at a stop sign and hit an SUV.
-The car rolled into a field, killing the driver.

 Comments / 0